vchan2/vchan2.github.io/2021logicpuzzles.md

 ### Daily records

+For March 1 - March 29:
-All records are for the smallest and/or easiest version of the stated puzzle, and show the fastest time for that day only.
+All records are for the smallest and easiest version of the stated puzzle, and show the fastest time for that day only.

 #### March 1:
 <table><tr>	<th>Puzzle</th>	<th>Student</th>	<th>Student Time</th>	<th>Dr. Vince's Time</th>	</tr>